rct-scientific-proc/GeoLabeller/README.md

 # GeoLabeller

-A PyQt5-based desktop application for viewing GeoTIFF images and creating point annotations for machine learning datasets.
+A PyQt5-based desktop application for viewing georeferenced and non-georeferenced raster images and creating point annotations for machine learning datasets.
+Supports GeoTIFF out of the box, with a plugin-style reader registry for adding custom file formats (e.g. GIM, HDF5).

 ## Features

 ### Image Viewing
-- Load individual GeoTIFF files or entire directories
+- Load individual images or entire directories (GeoTIFF + any registered custom format)
+- **Custom file reader registry** — register readers for new formats with a few lines of Python (see [Extending with Custom Readers](#extending-with-custom-readers))
+- **Non-georeferenced image support** — images without a CRS are displayed in a separate pixel zone
-- **Async loading** with progress bar for large datasets - UI stays responsive
+- **Async loading** with progress bar for large datasets — UI stays responsive
+- **Lazy bounds-only loading** — reads only file headers for fast bulk imports; pixel data loaded on demand
 - **Add Directory** creates a root group named after the selected folder
 - Organize images into groups with drag-and-drop support
 - Toggle layer visibility on/off (layers default to hidden on load)